-The University of Georgia’s equine extension program encompasses both state youth horse programs as well as continuing education for horse owners and county extension agents.
+The University of Georgia’s Equine Extension Program encompasses both state youth horse programs as well as continuing education for horse owners and county Extension agents.
 The mission of this program is to provide resources and support for youth education, county trainings and programming, and to serve as a knowledge base for questions and concerns of the industry.

-View other publications on Horses
+View other publications on Equine